andersenchen/nano-banana/README.md

 4. **Set up Supabase**

    The project includes database migrations in `supabase/migrations/`.
-You can apply them using the Supabase CLI:
+Apply them using the Supabase CLI:

    ```bash
    # Install Supabase CLI if you haven't already